refiaa/VRChatFriendShipVisualizer/README.md

 A web-based application that visualizes your VRChat friends network using interactive D3.js graphs.
 Easily scan your VRChat photos, generate metadata, and explore connections between players through an intuitive and dynamic interface.

+You can only use photos taken while VRCX is running.

 - [Features](#features)
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)